-In this area the San Rafael group, of Middle and Late Jurassic age, comprises, in ascending order, the Carmel formation (Middle and Upper Jurassic), the Entrada sandstone, (Upper Jurassic), and the Summerville formation (Upper Jurassic).
-The group crops out in a narrow band along canyon walls and on the sides of Paradox Valley.
-The Carmel formation and the Entrada sandstone were mapped together because in most places they form a narrow outcrop.
+In this area the San Rafael group of Middle and Late Jurassic age comprises, in ascending order, the Carmel formation, the Entrada sandstone, and the Summerville formation.
+The Carmel formation and Entrada sandstone were mapped as a single unit because in most places they form a narrow outcrop.

-Carmel formation and Entrada sandstone
+Carmel formation and Entradaisandstone

-The Carmel formation consists largely of red to buff, soft, horizontally bedded siltstone, mudstone, and sandstone.
+The Carmel formation consists largely of red to buff, nonresistant, horizontally bedded siltstone, mudstone, and sandstone.
 In some localities the basal beds consist of reworked Navajo sandstone.
-Pebbles and angular fragments of white and gray chert, as much as an inch across, are scattered rather abundantly through the lower part of the formation and less abundantly through the upper part.
+Pebbles and angular fragments of white and gray chert, as much as an inch across, are scattered abundantly through the lower part of the formation and less abundantly through the upper part.
 These chert pebbles and angular fragments are sufficiently abundant locally to form layers of conglomerate.
-Included in these layers are scattered greenish-gray, red, and yellow quartzite pebbles and boulders as large as 5 by 8 inches in diameter.
 In many places the upper part of the formation contains scattered barite nodules as much as an inch across.

-The Carmel formation ranges from 10 feet or less to 75 feet in thickness.
-This large range appears to be due chiefly to deposition on irregular, eroded surfaces of Navajo sandstone or beds of the Kayenta formation.
+The Carmel formation ranges from 20 feet to 50 feet in thickness in the Horse Range Mesa quadrangle.
+This range appears to be due chiefly to deposition on an irregular, proded surface of Navajo sandstone.
 No definite evidence indicates that the Carmel formation of this area is of marine origin as is the Carmel of central Utah, but the probabilities are that the Carmel of southwestern Colorado was deposited in shallow water marginal to a sea.

-The Carmel formation grades upward, in most places without prominent breaks, into the Entrada sandstone.
+The Carmel formation grades upward, in most places without a prominent break, into the Entrada sandstone.
 The Entrada sandstone, known locally as the "slick rim" because of its appearance, is perhaps the most strikingly picturesque of all the formations in the plateau region of Colorado.
 The smoothly rounded, in places bulging, orange, buff, and white cliffs formed by this sandstone are a distinctive and scenic feature of the region.
-Horizontal rows of pits resulting from differential weathering and ranging from a few inches to a foot or more across are characteristic of these cliffs.
+Horizontal rows of pits resulting from differential weathering and ranging from a few inches to a foot or more in diameter are characteristic of these cliffs.

 The Entrada consists of alternating horizontally bedded units and sweeping, eolian-type cross-bedded units.
 The horizontally bedded units are most common in the basal part and in the uppermost, lighter-colored part of the Entrada, whereas the cross-bedded units are dominant in the middle part.
 The Entrada sandstone differs from the somewhat similar Wingate sandstone and Navajo sandstone by the sorting of sand into two distinct grain sizes.
-Subrounded to subangular quartz grains mostly less than 0.15 mm in diameter make up the bulk of the sandstone.
-The sandstone also contains larger grains, which are wellrounded, have frosted surfaces, and range from 0.4 to 0.8 mm in diameter; most of these grains are of quartz, but grains of chert are scattered among them.
+Subrounded to subangular quartz grains mostly less than 0, 15 mm in diameter make up the bulk of the sandstone.
+The sandstone also contains larger grains, which are well-rounded, have frosted surfaces, and range from 0, 4 to 0, 8 mm in diameter; most of these grains are of quartz, but grains of chert are scattered among them.
 Most of the larger grains are distributed in thin layers along bedding planes.